yw2278/PUI2016_yw2278/HW4_rav220/README.md

 Assignment 2

 Working with Victor (vsg247) and Adrian (akd361), we found a study which applied a chi square test on catgorical variables.
+The paper seeks to determine whether there is, in horses, a link between chronic pain to aggressive behavior.

-We debated on which type the depended variable was and agreed it was categorical.
-The variable derives its proportions based on counts which, in turn, is based on an intrinsically imprecise measure of aggressive behavior.
+We debated on the type of depended variable and agreed it was categorical.
+It's a proposional variable which is derived from counts.
+And I assume counts is effectively of a binomial type (1 or 0).
+It may also help to note that, in this study, the "distance" between a "1" or "0" can differ from count to count since it depends on the imprecise way by which an aggressive behavior is measured.

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|